ianmacd/MagiskBuilds/notes.md

 - d7b87fcb: Add untrusted_app_29 for Android 11
 - c94f9e1c: Use a binary that exists on all devices for hijacking
 - 68532fad: Update SAR detection method for Android 11
-- e219867c: Hijack another binary for 2nd stage
-- 6caba51e: RECOVERYMODE should not always be overridden on legacy SaR devices.